2021 Best Colleges in Virginia by Salary Score™

 2021 Best Colleges in Virginia Highlights

-Six undergraduate fields at Washington and Lee University feature Salary Scores above 90.
-The highest scoring fields are journalism and romance languages, literatures, and linguistics, which have Salary Scores of 100.
+Six undergraduate fields at Washington and Lee University feature a Salary Score greater than 90.
+The highest scoring fields are journalism and romance languages, literatures, and linguistics, which have a Salary Score of 100.
 The accounting and related services program ranks near the top with a Salary Score of 99 and also features the highest median annual salary of $68,860.
 The economics program is another top ranking field at Washington and Lee University, with a Salary Score of 92 and a median alumni salary of $64,990.

 Washington and Lee University, the ninth oldest higher learning institution in the country, is a small, private university with its campus located in Lexington, Virginia.
 The site is adjacent to the Appalachian Trail in the Shenandoah Valley, with numerous outdoor academic opportunities.
 Washington and Lee works alongside QuestBridge, a nonprofit organization, to provide financial support to low-income students.
 Through a combination of campus employment opportunities, scholarships, and grants, the school meets 100% of students’ demonstrated financial needs.
 More than half of last year's applicants received scholarship and grant awards of more than $50,000.